-When the Congregation Council is ready to recommend a minister to the congregation, the Council President will notify the Office of the Bishop.
-The Office of the Bishop will send a Call Packet which will include the Letter of Call to be completed by the Council President or Vice President and then return it to the Office of the Bishop for the Bishop's signature.
-(Synod Constitution 14.11).
+When the Congregation Council is ready to recommend a minister to the congregation, the Office of the Bishop will be notified.
+The Office of the Bishop may send a Call Packet with paperwork to be completed and returned to the Office of the Bishop.
+Contents and exact processes vary between synods - contact your transition coach for specifics.